azazmuzaffar/Newlauncher-5.0/task7-backend-documentation.md

 k3s was selected because:

 - It is a lightweight Kubernetes distribution.
-- It is suitable for ARM and edge devices.
+- It is suitable for ARM-based edge devices.
-- It manages containers across Raspberry Pi nodes.
+- It manages Pods and Services across the Raspberry Pi cluster.
-- It supports DaemonSets, StatefulSets, Services, health checks, and ingress.
+- It supports DaemonSets, StatefulSets, health checks, and Traefik ingress.

 ---